Engin-Boot/capture-behavior-of-a-visit-counter-chethansv98/needs-director.md

 # Visit-counter for a Director

-Scenario: Show patient visits during working days and holidays
+## Scenario: Show patient visits during working days and holidays

-  Given
+  Given the hospital has entry-card issuer
-  When
+  When patient visits the hospital
-  Then
+  Then show patient visits

-Scenario: Compute parking slots to reserve for visiting specialists
+## Scenario: Compute parking slots to reserve for visiting specialists

-  Given
+  Given the Hospital has Staff attendance system
-  When
+  When the specialist is going to visit
-  Then
+  Then find the parking slots available